 Besides the assessment of a particular coffee’s fragrance, aroma and flavour, cupping is regularly used to evaluate if a coffee is defective or to create the a distinctive coffee blend.

-Please note that cupping is best done by persons who enjoy black coffee, since at no point in the process is milk is sugar or milk added to the delicate brown liquid.
+Please note that cupping is best done by persons who enjoy black coffee, since at no point in the process is sugar or milk added to the delicate brown liquid.

 Setting up the cupping